hangorazvan/MMM-timer/README.md

 # MMM-timer
-MagicMirror 2 Notification alert & timer trigger for my own use
+MagicMirror 2 Notification alert & timer trigger for my own use in https://github.com/hangorazvan/MagicBoard on iPad3

 Set in config.js and is working in background.
 All settings are inside of module or in config.js